-Dubrovnik… It was my last stop in Croatia and one of the places I was most keen on visiting.
-As an enthusiastic Game of Thrones fan, I was stoked to visit the real-life King’s Landing and walk the same streets as Tyrion Lannister, my favorite GOT character of all time.
+Walking the ancient city walls of Dubrovnik was something I really looked forward to in Dalmatia… It was my last stop in Croatia and one of the places I was most keen on visiting.
+As an enthusiastic Game of Thrones fan, I was stoked to visit the real-life King’s Landing and walk the same streets as Tyrion Lannister, my favorite Game of Throne character of all time.
 He’s such a badass.

 Dubrovnik is a lot more than King’s Landing, though.
 It’s also an ancient, really charming and warm city with an amazing view over the blue Adriatic sea.
 No wonder it’s known as the Pearl of the Adriatic.